TV Globinho: Early years as an independent program

+The Geovanna Tominaga years

-On 3 January 2005, Astro Boy, InuYasha and Pokemon premiere, as well as the return of Rocket Power, X-Men and Dragon Ball GT, on 12 February the same year Digimon 1 returned, as well as Chip 'n Dale Rescue Rangers, Rugrats, and Hamtaro.
+On 3 January 2005, Astro Boy, InuYasha and Pokémon premiere, as well as the return of Rocket Power, X-Men and Dragon Ball GT, on 12 February the same year Digimon 1 returned, as well as Chip 'n Dale Rescue Rangers, Rugrats, and Hamtaro.
 From 2 April, all presenters leave and the program is hosted entirely by Geovanna Tominaga, in preparation for the following Monday, the premiere of TV Xuxa, at the time presented by Xuxa Meneghel, causing TV Globinho to be limited to Saturdays, but suffered frequent pre-emptions due to Globo's sports schedule.
 During this period, Catscratch, The Fairly OddParents, Danny Phantom and Ultimate Book of Spells premiered.
 In September 2006, more Disney series arrived to the program, such as Buzz Lightyear, Hercules, Lilo e Stitch and Timon and Pumba.

 On 1 January 2008, the program returns to weekdays, after the end of TV Xuxa in its existing format.
 Still under the helm of Geovanna, TV Globinho increases its airtime from 9:30am to 12pm and on Saturdays from 8:30am to 10:30pm.
 Among the premieres in the year were, Fantastic Four: World's Greatest Heroes, as well as Disney series American Dragon: Jake Long and Brandy & Mr. Whiskers; on 31 March 2008, TV Globo started airing Avatar: The Last Airbender as well as new episodes of SpongeBob SquarePants.
 That same day, TV Globinho gained a new set, but the intro remained the same.

 In April new episodes of SpongeBob and Totally Spies! arrived, as well as the premieres of Yin Yang Yo!, Power Rangers: S.P.D.; The Simpsons starts airing on the daily schedule, until then it aired on Saturdays.
 For the Winter holiday season in July the line-up consisted of Little Lulu, W.I.T.C.H. and reruns of Dragon Ball Z, also that year it aired The X's, CatDog e The Replacements close to the end of the year, but aired for a short period of time.

 On Saturdays in 2008 the offer consisted of Hannah Montana and cartoons that normally didn't air on weekdays such as 101 Dalmatians, The Legend of Tarzan, Kim Possible and The Little Mermaid, as well as feature films such as Xuxinha e Guto contra os Monstros do Espaço (national production), Wallace & Gromit: The Curse of the Were-Rabbit, Stuart Little 3: Call of the Wild and Robin Hood at the beginning of 2009 still presented by Geovanna Tominaga.

 On 24 December 2008 (Christmas Eve), Geovanna presented TV Globinho Especial de Natal, at 11pm.
 A few specials were broadcast, Mickey's Twice Upon a Christmas, the Simpsons season 9 Christmas episode Miracle on Evergreen Terrace and The Madagascar Penguins in a Christmas Caper.